Janjhy/BitcoinHelperDemo/README.md

 ### downwardtrend:
 If valid date range is given, the route returns the longest streak of days as a number, where the price of bitcoin decreased.
+If prices dont decrease in given range, the "Text" field indicates so, and the consecutive days value is zero.

 Example request: "BitcoinHelper/downwardtrend/2020/03/1/to/2021/8/01"